strawlab/drosophila_eye_map/README.txt

 =======================

  * README.txt - this file

- * eye_map.gif - a scan of the eye-map as published in Heisenberg and Wolf (1984).

  * receptor_directions_buchner71.csv - Comma separated value (CSV)
    file which indicates the directions of the ommaditial axes in 3D as